Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Dataset and network model

-In their work, Bohannon and Doran~\cite{bohannon2017introducing} highlight that \ was not born with the specific aim of tracking researchers' movement.
+In their work, Bohannon and Doran~\cite{bohannon2017introducing} highlight that \ was not designed with the specific aim of tracking researchers' mobility.
 Therefore, the data we consider has structural limitations as well as biases.
-First of all, much of the information input by the members is retroactive since it is previous to the launch of \ in 2012.
-As a consequence, some of countries that nowadays have disappeared are present in the dataset, making the set of states considered for each year vary.
-Secondly, since its appearance, \ has always skewed towards younger researchers.
-In fact, members of recent Ph.D. are overrepresented in the dataset, reflecting the fact that younger researchers sign-up to \ more frequently than older ones.
-Finally, there are countries that are not fairly represented, namely, the distribution of the number of researchers per country does not follow the distribution of the overall population.
-Bohannon and Doran compare \ data in 2013 about scientific migrations to the \textsf{UNESCO} Science Report\footnote{\url{https://en.unesco.org/node/252273}} to discover which countries are misrepresented; e.g., China, Russia, and Japan result to be underrepresented while, e.g, Spain, and Portugal are overrepresented.
-All in all, for these reasons, we cannot regard the dataset as a definitive picture of the scientific migrations.
-Nevertheless, we can exploit it to detect regularities and patterns by the construction of a network model, useful in the understanding of the global perspective of the phenomenon.
+First of all, as already observed, much of the information created by the members is retroactive since it refers to periods preceding \ 's launch in 2012.
+Therefore, some of the countries that nowadays have changed their political-geographical characteristics, are present in the dataset, making the set of considered countries highly variable year after year.
+Secondly, since its appearance, \ has always focused mainly to younger researchers.
+In fact, new subscriptions are often referred to researcher that pursued their Ph.D. recently, creating an over representation of this category in the dataset, and reflecting the fact that younger researchers sign-up to \ more frequently than elder ones.
+Finally, countries are not equally represented, namely, the distribution of the number of researchers per country does not follow the distribution of the overall population.
+Bohannon and Doran compare \ data in 2013 about scientific migrations to the \textsf{UNESCO} Science Report\footnote{\url{https://en.unesco.org/node/252273}} to discover which countries are misrepresented; e.g., China, Russia, and Japan result to be under represented while, e.g, Spain, and Portugal are over represented.
+For these reasons, we cannot regard the dataset as a definitive picture of the scientific migrations.
+Nevertheless, we can exploit it to detect regularities and patterns by the construction of a network model, useful in the understanding of the global perspective of the phenomenon, suggesting that experiments and estimations should be re-executed periodically to better monitor the phenomenon, tune previously introduced errors due to misrepresentation, and update information with fresh new data inserted/modified by researchers.